nice-digital/nice-design-system/components/nds-simple-pagination/README.md

 - Type: `React.elementType`
 - Default: `"a"`

-Here you can pass a custom link type such as `Link` from `react-router` or `gatsby`.
+Here you can pass a custom link type such as `Link` from react-router or gatsby.
 If no `elementType` is provided, it will default to an anchor tag.

 ### SCSS